mverboom/rssmail/README.md

 In my main workflow email is very important.
 I mainly use this script to follow a number of security related RSS feeds and recieve email alerts when new issue's are published.

+## Commandline options

+The following commandline options are available:

+`-h, --help`

+Shows a brief usage message.

+`-c <file>, --config <file>`

+Overrides the default confgifile locations.

 ## Configuration

-The script requires a configuration file which is expected in the homedirectory of the user running the script:
+The configuration file is searched for at the locations below in the specified order.
+As soon as a configuration file is found, searching is stopped.

 `~/.rssmail.cfg`
+`/etc/rssmail.cfg`

+These locations are not checked when the configuration file location is overridden from the commandline.

 Lines in the configuration file that are empty or start with a # will be ignored.
 So it is possible to add comments in the file.